igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited.md

 ```

 #### Master Branch
 This is also an automatic workflow, and it runs whenever a commit is pushed to the master branch.
-It contains only the Snapshot Publishing job, which will package a snapshot JAR and upload it to the GitHub Packages.
+It contains the Snapshot Publishing job, which will package a snapshot JAR and upload it to the GitHub Packages, and the SonarCloud job.
 ```yaml
 name: Build Master Branch